hopsparser/hopsparser/README.md

 We provide some pretrained models, see the list in [models.md](https://github.com/bencrabbe/npdependency/blob/master/docs/models.md).

-The reader may notice a difference with the results published in [(Le et al 2020)](https://arxiv.org/abs/1912.05372).
-The difference comes from a better usage of fasttext and from the fact that this parser also predicts part of speech tags while the version described in [(Le et al 2020)](https://arxiv.org/abs/1912.05372) required predicted tags as part of its input.
-These changes make the parser easier to use in "real life" projects.

 ## Training

-Instead of using a pretrained model, one can train his own model.
+Instead of using a pretrained model, one can train their own model.
 Training a model with BERT definitely requires a GPU.
-Unless you have a GPU with a very large amount of onboard memory, I advise to use very small batch sizes (2, 4, 8, 16, 32, 64) for training.
+Unless you have a GPU with a large amount of onboard memory, using small batch sizes (2, 4, 8, 16, 32, 64) for training is probably a good idea.
 Otherwise you are likely to run out of memory.

 Training can be performed with the following steps: